mauvilsa/nw-page-editor/README.md

 is as a web application that allows remote editing by multiple users and can be easily setup via a docker container.

-# Example Page XML files

-You can find example Page XML files in the nw-page-editor source code repository, the directory `examples`.

 # Desktop variant

 After correct [installation](#Desktop-variant-installation) of the desktop app,